 Preheat the oven to 180° if it’s a fan oven or a little over 200° if it’s a traditional one.

-In an oven-proof dish add the cauliflower and olive oil – either use a spatular or gently toss the dish so all the cauliflower is evenly coated with olive oil.
+In an oven-proof dish add the cauliflower and olive oil – either use a spatula or gently toss the dish so all the cauliflower is evenly coated with olive oil.

-Sprinkle the nutritional yeast and salt over the cauliflower and again either use the spatular or gently toss the dish to ensure all the cauliflower is coated.
+Sprinkle the nutritional yeast and salt over the cauliflower and again either use the spatula or gently toss the dish to ensure all the cauliflower is coated.